-ALMOST all fluid flow which we encounter in daily life is turbulent.
-Typical examples are flow around (as well as in) cars, aeroplanes and buildings.
-The boundary layers and the wakes around and after bluff bodies such as cars, aeroplanes and buildings are turbulent.
-Also the flow and combustion in engines, both in piston engines and gas turbines and combustors, are highly turbulent.
-Air movements in rooms are turbulent, at least along the walls where wall-jets are formed.
+Also the flow and combustion in engines, both in piston engines and gas turbulent.
+Also the flow and combustion in engines, both in piston engines and gas turbulent, at least along the walls where wall-jets are formed.
 Hence, when we compute fluid flow it will most likely be turbulent.
 In turbulent flow we usually divide the velocities in one time-averaged part \bar{v}i , which is independent of time (when the mean flow is steady), and one fluctuating part v_i' so that $v_i = \bar{v}i + v_i'$.